Mountain Lion Recipe

 This preparation adapts traditional American barbecue techniques to mountain lion ribs, creating a dish that showcases the meat's suitability for low-and-slow cooking methods.
 The technique transforms what might be considered lesser cuts into incredibly flavorful, tender barbecue that rivals traditional pork ribs.

-Resting: Remove from smoker and rest 10 minutes before cutting.
+Resting: Rest 15 minutes before cutting.

 A bold Zinfandel or cold beer provides the right complement to smoky, sweet barbecue flavors.